Edmund Blackadder: Edmund, Lord Blackadder (Elizabethan England)

-Edmund, Lord Blackadder is the next-seen member of the dynasty, appearing in Elizabethan England.
-He is the central character of Black Adder II, and is a nobleman in the court of Elizabeth I of England.
-Although his 'great-grandfather' was Prince Edmund, he is much more intelligent, charismatic, acerbic, handsome and respected than his ancestor.
-Despite that fact, Edmund's aristocratic title has lowered; he is now simply a lord, rather than a Prince.
-His main concerns are pleasing his Queen (Miranda Richardson), depicted here as a childish, spoiled tyrant, and in outwitting his various contemporary rivals, usually in the form of Lord Melchett (Stephen Fry), for her favour.
-At the end of his series, this Edmund was murdered by Prince Ludwig the Indestructible of Germany (Laurie).
-Blackadder thought he had murdered Ludwig but at the end of the credits, Ludwig comes back and murders Edmund, Queenie and the rest of the court.
-He then poses as Queenie after the assassination.
+Edmund, Lord Blackadder, is the next-seen member of the dynasty, appearing in Elizabethan England.
+He is the central character of Black Adder II and is a nobleman in the court of Elizabeth I of England.
+Although his "great-grandfather" was Prince Edmund, he is much more intelligent, charismatic, acerbic, handsome and respected than his ancestor.
+Despite that fact, Edmund's aristocratic title has lowered; he is now simply a lord, rather than a prince.
+His main concerns are pleasing his Queen (Miranda Richardson), a childish, spoiled tyrant who usually threatens to execute anyone who displeases her, usually by decapitation, and in outwitting his various contemporary rivals, usually in the form of Lord Melchett (Stephen Fry), for her favour.
+At the end of "Blackadder II", specifically the final episode, "Chains", Blackadder and Melchett are captured by two guards on the orders of the psychopathic Prince Ludwig the Indestructible of Germany (Hugh Laurie) who Blackadder had met in the past while Ludwig was disguised as a waitress named "Big Sally".
+The two men are confined to a dungeon with Ludwig giving Queenie a week to decide who she will rescue.
+When Queenie ignores the two of them in favour of holding a big costume party, Blackadder and Melchett work together to outwit the two guards after Ludwig has departed to infiltrate the palace, arriving in time to expose Ludwig, who then attempts to flee, prompting Blackadder to throw a dagger at Ludwig that presumably either kills him or leaves him badly wounded.
+However, after the end credits have aired, it is shown that Ludwig has returned and murdered Blackadder, the real Queenie, Melchett, Nursie, Percy and Baldrick.
+Ludwig then poses as Queenie after the assassination.

 The character shift from Prince Edmund in the first series to Lord Blackadder in the second is credited to the involvement of Ben Elton, who joined as the show's co-writer alongside Richard Curtis.
 The latter Edmund became the de facto archetype; nearly all subsequent Blackadders in the series were modelled after Edmund, Lord Blackadder - the exception being Ebenezer Blackadder, who initially began as the nicest man in England to the point of naivete but who gradually fell back into the standard persona after being abused by almost everyone around him.

 Sir Edmund Blackadder (English Civil War)

-Sir Edmund Blackadder appears in the Comic Relief special Blackadder: The Cavalier Years; with the honorific of 'Sir', this Blackadder is either a Baronet or a Knight.
-Set during the English Civil War, Sir Edmund is (apparently) a loyal royalist and friend of Charles I of England, played by Stephen Fry.
+Sir Edmund Blackadder appears in the Comic Relief special Blackadder: The Cavalier Years; with the honorific of "Sir", this Blackadder is either a Baronet or a Knight.
+Set during the English Civil War, Sir Edmund is (apparently) a loyal royalist and friend of Charles I, played by Stephen Fry.
 This Blackadder also appeared in an introductory sequence for Charles, Prince of Wales' fiftieth birthday Gala Performance, in which he was supposedly organising a birthday show for Charles II (also Fry).